chika-games/RPG-Maker-Specifications/README.md

-# RPGMaker 2000/2003 Specifications
+# RPG Maker 2003 Specifications
 ## Introduction
-This repository contains specifications for the various file formats used by RPG Maker 2000/2003, such as XYZ images and LMT map files.
+This repository aims to completely document RPG Maker 2003, from its runtime behaviors to its various files formats, such as XYZ images and LMT map files.

 ### Table of Contents
 * [Introduction](#introduction)